 Because women have smaller reserves of lean muscle mass, the loss makes a bigger impact.
-That’s why Martich thinks that women’s weight loss should include resistance training and lean protein consumption -- two things she’s noticed her female patients overlook -- to help women maintain more lean muscle mass.
+That’s why Martich thinks that women’s weight loss efforts should include resistance training and lean protein consumption, two things she’s noticed her female patients overlook, to help maintain more lean muscle mass.

-Though diet changes contribute to more weight loss for women, Tewksbury said, exercise can help them maintain the weight loss and build lean muscle, which boosts overall health.
-It can help lower blood pressure, improve sleep and reduce depression.
+Although diet changes are more effective than exercise for weight loss in women, Tewksbury said, exercise can help them maintain the weight loss and build lean muscle, which boosts overall health.
+It can also help lower blood pressure, improve sleep and reduce depression.

 "It has been very effective in preventing weight gain and maintenance,” Tewksbury added.
 “If people are not exercising, they are much more likely to regain the weight.”